John Gano: Legacy

 Gano Chapel at William Jewell College in Missouri is named after John Gano, and displays a painting of Gano baptizing Washington.
 The school takes no stance on whether the baptism of Washington actually took place.
 The chapel also contains a sword owned by the Marquis de Lafayette that Washington purportedly gave to Gano.
+The sword is described by historian Mike Loades as a "silver hilted cuttoe with a lion head pommel, an ivory grip decorated with silver wire and a curved blade stamped with ADREA FERARA".